Azure/azure-powershell/documentation/Debugging-StaticAnalysis-Errors.md

 - Push the changes to the .csv file and ensure the errors no longer show up in the `ExampleIssues.csv` file output from the CI pipeline artifacts.

 ## Trouble Shotting for Unexpected Errors in Example Issues
-### Scenario 1
+### Scenario 1: Unexpected errors caused by the mixture of outputs and codes
+If you have put outputs in the code block, then the outputs will be recognized as invalid PowerShell syntax.
 Please check whether you have splitted outputs from codes.

 The following shows the scene: outputs in codes.
 ### Example